 Please note that requesting an accommodation does not guarantee that it will be granted and the accommodation provided is not required to match the requested accommodation.

-If an academic accommodation plan is agreed upon by you and DAS, DAS will share your accommodation plan with faculty you designate each semester via the Accommodation Letter Request Form.
+- If an academic accommodation plan is agreed upon by you and DAS, DAS will share your accommodation plan with faculty you designate each semester via Accommodate.
+Please refer to this instructional video to walk you through the process.

 Accessible Course Materials